 Node-RED is a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.
 It provides a browser-based editor.

 Since early 2014, the mobile has overtaken the personal computer (desktop/laptop) as the leading device used to navigate the Net.
 Along with the mobile, a number of other portable devices that connect to the Internet have also started proliferating at a very quick rate.
-Nowadays, most of us carry or possess at least one Internet based device and a mobile.
-So, the Internet of Things (IoT) now doesn’t only mean different ‘things’, but has evolved into ‘intelligent things’ which have on-board computation and network connections.
+Nowadays, most of us carry or possess at least one Internet-based device and mobile.
+So, the Internet of Things (IoT) now doesn’t only mean different ‘things’, but has evolved into ‘intelligent things’ which have onboard computation and network connections.
 Most importantly, they have the capability to sense the environment around us and, accordingly, act intelligently.
 These devices are now referred to as connected devices, smart objects or the Web of Things.

 This adaptation of technology has led to many developments in the visual programming and visual coding arenas.
-As a result, Node-RED has evolved into a visual programming/coding tool based on the already popular Node.js (a server side Java Scripting platform), mainly targeting the Internet of Things space.
+As a result, it has evolved into a visual programming/coding tool based on the already popular Node.js (a server side Java Scripting platform), mainly targeting the Internet of Things space.

 What is Node-RED?